Skip to Content

 What to do at security screening if you have medical devices or implants?

-Please inform the security team of any medical devices or implants; alternative screening methods can be arranged where appropriate.
+Please tell the security team if you have any medical devices or implants; we can arrange alternative screening methods where appropriate.

 Is there a Changing Places facility at Ireland West Airport?